-Starting in a wide stance with the toes slightly pointed out, and lean towards the right to sink into a side lunge.
+Starting in a wide stance with the toes slightly pointed out and leaning towards the right to sink into a side lunge.
 Keep the right knee behind the toes for proper form and hold to feel a stretch in the gluteals.
 Slowly come back up and repeat on the other side.

-If needed this stretch can be done holding on to a wall or chair for balance.
+This stretch can be done if needed by holding on to a wall or chair for balance.
 Begin with the feet shoulder-width apart, and then swing one leg back and forth as high as the body comfortably allows while maintaining the opposite heel firmly grounded.
-After doing this a couple of seconds, repeat with the opposite leg.
+After doing this for a couple of seconds, repeat with the opposite leg.